The Tactical Situation

 located in the Citadel.
 Both locations valiantly holding on by their fingernails.

-The high rate of expenditure of artillery ammunition and the remote location of Firebase Rock Crusher created a tough
+expenditure of artillery ammunition and the remote location of Firebase Rock Crusher created a tough logistical problem.

 the Rock Crusher and logistical support at Phu Bai.

-This was the situation on February 7th, when a resupply convoy of 16 trucks, 1 jeep and 2 Ontos made it out to the Rock
+This was the situation on February 7th, when a resupply convoy of 17 trucks and 1 jeep made it out to the Rock Crusher

 of food and small arms ammo, the three units at the firebase were low on all these items and OUT of "C" rations and some